 On top of being a simple barometer for heart health and general wellbeing, knowing your resting heart rate has other great advantages, too.
 Most new fitness wearables and sports watches use RHR stats in tandem with your maximum heart rate in order to dictate your heart rate based training zones.
 Some devices do this automatically, but most require you to input your RHR and knowing this vital stat will add accuracy to other stats, like your calorie burn.

 Get fit today: Check out our running and fitness guides

 Regularly checking your resting heart rate and comparing it to a benchmark bpm can also reveal stresses on the body, particularly in those training regularly.

 Professional sport coaches monitor their athletes' RHR stats daily and use this data to help them make judgement calls as to whether their stars should train that day.
 A significantly raised bpm (more than 7 above the normal average) can be a sign of overtraining or, even an incoming cold or illness.

 How to measure your resting heart rate

-You can get your RHR without any modern technology.
-Some kind of clock, your fingers and an ability to count to 100 will suffice but if you own a heart rate monitoring wearable like the Apple Watch, the Garmin Forerunner 225 or the Fitbit Surge, then it's probably easier to let that do all that tricky number stuff.
+You can get your RHR without any technology whatsoever.
+Some kind of clock, your fingers and an ability to count to 100 will suffice.
+But if you own a heart rate monitoring wearable like the Apple Watch, the Garmin Forerunner 235 or the Polar M600, then it's probably easier to let that do all that tricky number stuff.
 Not to mention many of the latest devices will also keep a record and adjust your heart rate training zones to be more accurate next time you workout.

 You need to be fully relaxed to get a truly accurate resting heart rate.
 Just sitting down isn't really enough.
 A good time to do it is when you first wake up, provided you exit the land of nod naturally and rather than being scared awake by a noisy alarm.
 Once you're awake, continue lying down and rest peacefully for five minutes.
 Once five minutes have passed, check your heart rate.